Updated November 2019

 Regardless of how many marketing vehicles you use to share your message with the world, consistency is key.
-You need your identity to work across all mediums.
+Your identity must work well across all mediums.

 In fact even a ‘bad’ logo or design can achieve strength and success if it’s consistently used.
 Being consistent is the most important element in a great brand – without it there is NO brand.

 Brand consistency gives customers a sense of confidence in your services, and builds TRUST.
 Lack of consistency can create uncertainty and lost sales.

 So how is your brand performing?
 Is your brand consistent across ALL forms of communication?
-Website, advertisements, postcards, brochures, stationery, signage, facebook, twitter, point of sale pieces – everything.
+Website, advertisements, postcards, brochures, stationery, signage, facebook, instagram, point of sale pieces – every touch point.

 Ask yourself – WHO is my brand?

 Solid branding is achieved through color, imagery, language and typography.

 Colour.
 Just because your favourite colour might be sunshine yellow, doesn’t mean your company logo should be.
 Colours are more important and influential than you might think.
 Learn what they mean, how they affect us and be careful to choose the right one(s) to represent your brand.
 Be sure to select only 1-3 colours to represent your brand, too many colours can cause a diluted brand image and be costlier for printed pieces.

 Imagery.
 Develop a single unique image that represents your business.
 This could be a company logo, a symbol or icon, or a simple wordmark or font that your company name is always set in.
 Use your company image everywhere!
 One image is not always the limit, often a brand will have a collection of images that are used strategically – there are rules that need to be followed when this is the case, a designer can specify how and when to use each image or icon.